-Look!
-The kids and I got crafty!
-I combined my love of bookmarks and my affection for foreign postage stamps and together we made these awesome (if I do say so myself) handmade postage stamp bookmarks!
-These would also make a lovely Mother's Day present (if it's not too weird to help make your own gift!) or a gift for teachers.
+I combined my love of bookmarks and my affection for foreign postage stamps and the kids and I made these awesome (if I do say so myself) handmade postage stamp bookmarks!
+These would also make a lovely Mother's Day present or a gift for teachers.

-Sadly, the triumph of email over snail mail means fewer stamps to collect for crafts.
-Fortunately most people still send holiday cards in the traditional fashion, so after a few Christmases, you can amass a collection of stamps to use.
-Flea markets and junk stores are also good places to find old stamps.
+Sadly, the triumph of email over snail mail means fewer postage ephemera to collect for crafts.
+Some U.S. Post Offices will give kids a small bag of stamps to encourage them to become philatelists, so it's worth asking!
+Flea markets and junk stores are good places to find old stamps.
 Often non-valuable stamps are sold by the bag-full.

 I have a soft spot for foreign stamps.
 There is something so appealing about exoticness of the words and symbols on them.
 The bookmarks have a nostalgic element, too.
 If you have old letters from when you were a kid, it would be fun to make a bookmark out of them.

 Construction paper (preferably card stock) in any color

 1. Cut card stock to the desired size of the finished bookmark.
 You may want to arrange your stamps on a full piece of paper and then trace an outline so you get the sizing exact.
 (Admittedly, I did not think that far ahead!)